rcm-webdev/speechvault/README.md

 ---

-*This project represents an exciting intersection of AI technology and clinical practice, with the potential to significantly impact how speech pathologists deliver social communication therapy to students.*
+*This project represents the intersection of AI technology and clinical practice, allowing speech pathologists to deliver social communication therapy to students.*